hannibal002/SkyHanni/README.md

 ## Contributing

 Are you interested in writing your own SkyHanni feature?
 Do you want to fix that one annoying bug yourself?
 Check out our [contributing guide](CONTRIBUTING.md) for more information!

----

-**SkyHanni is part of an active modding community.
-Explore other useful mods [here](https://sbmw.ca/mod-lists/skyblock-mod-list/) for even more SkyBlock features!**